jas-dzied/bases-spwn/README.md

 # bases-spwn

-bases-spwn is a library to convert numbers between any base. it includes a single type, `@base_number`, which you can use to hold your numbers in different bases.
+a library to convert numbers between any base.

+It includes a single type, `@base_number`, which you can use to hold your numbers in different bases.

 # Usage